 - Hang on a line away from sunlight, indoors or outside (sun can cause silk to fade!)

-- We prefer no clothes pins but if needed, use soft grip style to avoid marking/denting
+- We prefer no clothes pins but if needed, use a soft grip style pin to avoid marking/denting your silk bedding

 - DON'T put your silk sheets in the dryer*